-The Act on Prevention of Transfer of Criminal Proceeds provides that specified business operators are required to determine whether there is any suspicious activity behind the transaction concerned by considering the details of NRA, in addition to the results of the verification at the time of the transaction, the transaction method and other matters, and by the method specified by the ordinance of the competent ministry.^(Note)
+The Act on Prevention of Transfer of Criminal Proceeds provides that specified business operators are required to determine whether there is any suspicious activity behind the transaction concerned by considering the details of national risk assessment follow-up reports (NRAs), in addition to the results of the verification at the time of the transaction, the transaction method and other matters, and by the method specified by the ordinance of the competent ministry.
+(Note)

-Subject to the provision mentioned in the preceding sentence, specified business operators should, based on their own knowledge and experience in their particular field of operations, determine the nature of transactions or types of customers and whether the transactions are suspected of being related to ML/TF.
+Subject to the provision mentioned in the preceding sentence, specified business operators should, based on their own knowledge and experience in their particular field of operations, determine the nature of transactions or types of customers, etc. and whether the transactions are suspected of being related to ML/TF.
 However, not all of them identify ML/TF risks in every transaction and they may find it difficult to make an appropriate determination.
 Therefore, the competent administrative authorities that supervise specified business operators have announced "reference cases of suspicious transactions," based on the characteristics of respective transactions conducted by specified business operators.
 These cases are provided as a reference to help specified business operators find or identify suspicious transactions in their day-to-day operations.
 Although all of the transactions that appear to match the listed samples in the reference cases do not necessarily have to be reported as STRs, any transaction that specified business operators determine as should be reported as STRs are subject to the reporting.

-Note: Methods, etc., of verification of whether there is a suspicion of ML through comparing the nature of a transaction with those of usual transactions, comparing it with past transactions with the same customer, and checking its consistency with the content verified at the time of the transaction, etc.
+Note: Methods, etc., of verification of whether there is suspicion of ML by comparing the nature of a transaction with those of normal transactions and comparing it with the nature of past transactions with the same customer, and based on its consistency with the verification results.